pedresp/uncomplicatedJSONparser/README.md

 ## Getting started

-To use it on your proyect you need to include the **ujp_lib/** directory and link the library with the executable where you need to use it.
+To use it on your proyect you need to include the `ujp_lib/` directory and link the library with the executable where you need to use it.

-To do so, in the **ujp_lib/** directory, a CMakeLists.txt file is stored to define the library and allow other CMakeLists.txt files to call it and in order to use the library.
+To do so, in the `ujp_lib/` directory, a CMakeLists.txt file is stored to define the library and allow other CMakeLists.txt files to call it and in order to use the library.

-To get used to the library, I have included a file *main.cpp* where there are explained some of the methods and uses of the library.
+To get used to the library, I have included a file `main.cpp` where there are explained some of the methods and uses of the library.
 In order to successfully run it, you need to compile it using the CMakeLists.txt file.

+I recommed doing the following command to execute it:

+    ./main < json_files/file1.json

-The executable produced should be executed at the same level as the main.cpp file, so it can find the path to json_files/file0.json
+The main executable should be executed at the same level as the `main.cpp` file, so it can find the path to `json_files/file1.json`.

+## Examples

+Inside the `examples/` folder you can find more uses and scenarios to help you understanding and learning how to use UJP.

 ## License